lmu-osc/reproducibility-check/Manual_Reproducer_Repro-Test.md

 <br>

-**Please carry out the following steps and note down (e.g. within the associated checklist (REPRO_CHECKLIST_PDF)), the respective results regarding the requirements/ questions mentioned within this manual (and summarized within the checklist). **
+**Please carry out the following steps and note down the respective results regarding the requirements/ questions mentioned within this manual.
+Therefore, you can use the associated checklist (REPRO_CHECKLIST_PDF)) that follows the numbering from this manual regarding the requirements.**

 ------------------------------------------------------------------------